Withdrawal from the Council of Europe: Russia

 Russia joined as a member on 28 February 1996.
 Russia was for the first time suspended from voting rights in Council's Parliamentary Assembly (PACE) from 2000 to 2001 because of the Second Chechen War.

 During the Russo-Ukrainian war, Russia was suspended for a second time on the 10 April 2014, after the country militarily intervened and later annexed the southern Ukrainian region of Crimea in March 2014.
 After this suspension, Russia threatened to leave the Council in its entirety and had later withheld its funding payment to the Council totalling €53 million leading to cash crisis.
 On the 24 June 2019, a resolution led by France and Germany restored the delegates' voting rights and after that, Russia returned the funding to Council.

-Due to the 2022 Russian invasion of Ukraine, on the 24 February 2022, the Committee of Ministers passed a resolution that "condemned in the strongest terms the armed attack on Ukraine," called for Russia to "immediately and unconditionally cease its military operations," and that it would consider "measures to be taken in response to the serious violation by the Russian Federation of its statutory obligations as a Council of Europe member State."
+Due to the Russian invasion of Ukraine, on the 24 February 2022, the Committee of Ministers passed a resolution that "condemned in the strongest terms the armed attack on Ukraine," called for Russia to "immediately and unconditionally cease its military operations," and that it would consider "measures to be taken in response to the serious violation by the Russian Federation of its statutory obligations as a Council of Europe member State."

 The next day on the 25 February the Committee voted for a motion that was backed by 42 of the 47 member states to immediately suspend Russia's voting privileges in both PACE and the Committee of Ministers.
 The only country besides Russia to vote against was Armenia; Azerbaijan did not attend and Turkey abstained.
 On the 14 March 2022, in an extraordinary session of the Parliamentary Assembly, Ukrainian prime minister Denys Shmyhal demanded by video link that Russia should be expelled under Article 8.
 On 15 March 2022, Russia announced its withdrawal from the Council of Europe under Article 7.
 On 16 March, the Committee of Ministers decided to expel Russia with immediate effect.

 Contemplated withdrawals

+Switzerland

+In Switzerland, in 2018, there was a public vote on a popular initiative entitled ‘Swiss law, not foreign judges’ (Self-determination Initiative).
+The idea of the initiative, which was put forward by the populist right-wing Swiss People's Party was in cases of clear conflict between international law and Swiss law, Swiss law would take precedence.
+This would however, means Switzerland would de facto withdraw from the ECHR in case of conflicts with Swiss constitution.
+However, the initiative failed to achieve a majority of voters, with nearly two-thirds (64.7%) voting no.